In 2022, the IRS updated the thresholds for receiving a 1099-K, so many more users may now receive a 1099-K form.

 Who receives a 1099-K tax form?

-To receive a 1099-K tax form from Dwolla, Inc., you must have received payments via the Horizon Payment Center and meet the following condition:
+To receive a 1099-K tax form from Dwolla, Inc., you must have received payments via the Horizon Payment Center and meet the following conditions:

 You have received payments during the calendar year totaling $600 USD or more, which exceeds the federal IRS threshold.

-This threshold used to be much higher, but it was lowered by the IRS to $600 USD effective for the 2022 tax year via the American Rescue Plan of 2021, so many more users will now receive 1099-K tax forms going forward.
+This threshold used to be much higher, but it was lowered by the IRS to $600 USD effective for the 2022 tax year via the American Rescue Plan of 2021, so many more users will now receive 1099-K tax forms from now on.

 What do I do with this?